NuclearQuads/nuclearquads.github.io/rhusage/rhusage.md

 Use this to connect with SSH or to access the web interface.

-`10.42.0.1`
+`10.42.0.1` or `rotorhazard.local`

+## Connecting over Ethernet (Cable directly between Pi and PC)

+Instructions coming soon

 ## Connecting to your home network

-- Over SSH, do ```sudo nmtui```
-- Go to Activate a connection
+- Connect to the NuclearHazard network and start a SSH session
-- Select your network
-- Enter your password if needed
-- Reboot/replug the timer
+- Open the wifi_config file by doing `nano wifi_config.txt`
+- Put your wifi name on the first line and your wifi password on the second line
+- Save and close the file by doing `ctrl+o` then `ctrl+x`
+- Reboot by running `sudo reboot`
-- Use a network scanner (iNet app for iOS) to find the Pi's IP
+- Use a network scanner (iNet app for iOS) to find the Pi's IP or try `rotorhazard.local`

 # Simple Timing Process